-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: letter to his youth-friend Emile Zola, around 1861; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-23 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* source of his artist quotes with information on his paintings, art, technique & life facts: letter to his youth-friend Emile Zola, around 1861; as quoted in “Cezanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+23 (painter of Aix en Provence, famous for his Mont St. Victoire paintings and landscapes from Estaque; he broke Impressionism + prepared Cubism; more biography facts at the bottom)

 - He (Manet, fh) hits of the tone… …but his work lacks unity and temperament too. (ca. 1863)